Fingerprinting | Device Fingerprinting | Definition

 Device fingerprinting is a technique advertisers use to identify people who have interacted with their adverts.
 It works by using publicly available characteristics of a device to create a “fingerprint” of the user.
-This could include device, location and other data relevant to advertisers.
-This type of metadata is always sent by internet-connected devices when they connect to a web page or a server.
+In the case of mobile fingerprinting, This could include device, location and other data relevant to advertisers.
+This metadata is always sent by internet-connected devices when they connect to a web page or a server.

-When a user interacts with a mobile advert, the advertiser redirects the user to the app store through a tracking URL and collects publicly available data about the device.
+Thanks to fingerprinting technology, when a user interacts with a mobile ad for an app, the advertiser redirects the user to the app store through a tracking URL.
 Once the install is complete, the advertising SDK checks to see if the user’s fingerprint is visible from the app’s install base – attributing the install to that advertiser if it does appear.

 Although there are methods of tracking advertising that directly attribute a click to an install based on a device ID, these methods do not necessarily work for all mobile marketers looking to track their efforts.

-Device fingerprinting exists to solve this problem.
-Acting both as a frontline attribution tactic and as a backstop when other methods fail, it’s a useful way for marketers to complete the tracking picture.
+Fingerprinting technology exists to solve this problem.
+Acting as a frontline attribution tactic and a backstop when other methods fail, it’s a useful way for marketers to complete the tracking picture.

-Device fingerprinting is a useful attribution tactic, to be used by marketers as a method of last resort to ensure every campaign has a backup option.
+Device fingerprinting is a useful attribution tactic used by marketers as a method of last resort to ensure every campaign has a backup option.
 Adjust’s platform allows you to perform this function with ease, and we can plug the gaps that enable users to dodge typical attribution through our generated user ID.
-The main times that device fingerprinting comes into play are:
+The main ways in which device fingerprinting comes into play include: